kyeongjun1007/thoc-pytorch/README.md

 THE SOFTWARE.

 ## THOC_Module_seperateddata
-This makes you experiment THOC model if your dataset is seperated with 3 parts (train, valid, test).
+This allows you to experiment THOC model if your dataset is seperated with 3 parts (train, valid, test).
 the three datasets have to be saved in data folder and named '(dataname)_(train or valid or test).csv'

 ## SRNN